Skip to main content

 How long does each sensor last, and is there a warm-up period?

 Each Dexcom G6 sensor lasts for 10 days.
-The transmitter (which sends the data) must be removed from the sensor with each sensor change and placed into a new sensor.
-Each transmitter lasts for 90 days.
+The transmitter (which sends the data) must be removed from the sensor with each sensor change and placed into a new sensor, which lasts for 90 days.
 The app will alert you when it’s time to change your sensor and/or transmitter.
 Once inserted, the Dexcom G6 takes two hours to warm up.
 If you need to check your sugar during this time, you can use your blood glucose meter.

-With the Dexcom G7, the sensor and transmitter are together, as one unit.
-It’s about 60% smaller than the G6 sensor.
-When you change your sensor, throw it out and apply a new sensor/transmitter.
+With the Dexcom G7, the sensor and transmitter are one unit.
+The G7 is about 60% smaller than the G6 sensor.
+When you change your sensor, throw it out and apply a new sensor/transmitter unit.
 You do not need to remove the transmitter and move it to a new sensor.
-The G7 takes 30 minutes to warm up (it starts warming up as soon as it is applied) and lasts for 10 days, plus an additional optional 12-hour grace period.
+The G7 takes 30 minutes to warm up (it starts warming up as soon as it is applied) and lasts 10 days, plus an additional 12-hour grace period.

 Additionally, Dexcom and FreeStyle CGMs are waterproof.
 You can swim or shower with your CGM on.